Creating Seamless Textures

 Step 1

-I’m not going to go into too much detail because you have already done these initial step in the first two sample.
-Basically, create a rectangle, fill with a red linear gradient, create a Sprinkle grain pattern, and create a radial white gradient.
+I’m not going to go into too much detail because you have already done the initial steps in the first two samples.
+Basically, create a rectangle, fill it with a red linear gradient, create a Sprinkle grain pattern, and create a radial white gradient.

 Step 2